 - Ph.D.: University of Florida

-Denise Sevick Bortree is an associate professor in the department of advertising/public relations and the director of the Arthur W. Page Center.
+Denise Sevick Bortree is associate dean for academic affairs, professor in the department of advertising/public relations, and the director of the Arthur W. Page Center.
 She brings more than 10 years of practical experience to her teaching, including positions as communication manager, public relations manager and marketing manager for a number of organizations.

 She was selected by the United Nations Volunteers to write a background paper titled “Volunteerism as a Force for Social Inclusion” for its 10-year report on volunteerism, The State of the World’s Volunteerism.

-Bortree sits on the editorial board of the Journal of Public Relations Research, and she has held leadership roles in the public relations division of the Association for Education in Journalism and Mass Communication (AEJMC) including her current role, head of the division.
-She is currently the incoming head of AEJMC's PF&R Committee.
-In addition, she is the past chair for the Association/Nonprofit Division of the Public Relations Society of America (PRSA).
+Bortree sits on the editorial boards of the Journal of Public Relations Research and the Journal of Public Interest Communication, and she has held leadership roles with the Association for Education in Journalism and Mass Communication (AEJMC) including chair of the PF&R committee and head of the public relations division.
+In addition, she is a past chair for the Association/Nonprofit Division of the Public Relations Society of America (PRSA).

 In the News